roman-milk/roman-milk.github.io/teacher-undressed.md

   'I'll see you at first break.
 I'll decide then if you can remove it or not,' he told her.

   He thought for a moment she might reject the whole thing.
 She was contemplating refusing his order, but then relaxed and gave in.
-Report_Story #3